HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Preliminaries

-\begin{itemize} [leftmargin=0.6cm] \item \textbf{Expansion}: In this initial phase, EAGLE-2 constructs a preliminary draft tree, denoted as $T_1$.
-Starting from the root, nodes are expanded by generating the top-k tokens based on the draft model's predicted probability distribution $\hat{p}$.
-This expansion is selective, prioritizing branches estimated to lead to high global acceptance during the subsequent verification step.
-The global acceptance value $V_i$ for a node $i$ (i.e., a path from the root) is defined as the product of individual token acceptance probabilities along that path, and is approximated during expansion by replacing the true acceptance probability $A_j$ at each step $j$ with a confidence score $c_j$ from the draft model, i.e., $V_i \approx \prod_{t_j \in \text{Path}(\text{root}, i)} c_j$.
-The expansion is limited by a maximum tree depth $d$.
+\item \textbf{Expansion}: EAGLE-2 constructs preliminary draft tree $T_1$ by expanding nodes with Top-$k$ tokens from draft model distribution $\hat{p}$.
+Expansion prioritizes branches with high estimated global acceptance values $V_i$, defined as the product of acceptance probabilities along the path from root to node $i$.
+True acceptance probability $A_j$ is approximated by draft model confidence score $c_j$, yielding $V_i \approx \prod_{t_j \in \text{Path}(\text{root}, i)} c_j$.
+Expansion is limited by maximum depth $d$.

-\item \textbf{Reranking}: Upon completion of the expansion phase, all nodes in $T_1$ are re-evaluated based on their approximated global acceptance values $V_i$.
-The Top-$N$ nodes with the highest $V_i$ are selected from anywhere in $T_1$ to form the pruned subtree $T_2$.
-This selection naturally yields a valid subtree due to the property that $V_i$ is bounded by its ancestors. $T_2$ represents the most promising candidate sequences, which are then submitted to the target model for efficient parallel verification.
-This verification leverages the tree structure and a tree-mask attention to compute the target probabilities $p$ for all tokens in $T_2$ simultaneously, respecting their contextual dependencies. \end{itemize}
+\item \textbf{Reranking}: All $T_1$ nodes are re-evaluated by global acceptance values $V_i$.
+Top-$N$ nodes with highest $V_i$ form pruned subtree $T_2$, maintaining validity since $V_i$ is bounded by ancestors. $T_2$ undergoes parallel target model verification using tree-mask attention to compute all token probabilities $p$ simultaneously.